 Aerial (drone) surveys

-Aerial surveys using Small Unmanned Aircraft Systems (SUAS)
+Aerial surveys using Unmanned Aircraft Systems (UAS)

 As technology advances, drones are fast becoming a quick and cost-effective way to collect large amounts of high resolution aerial mapping data that until recently was prohibitively expensive; particularly for smaller projects.